How do exponential size solutions arise in semidefinite programming?: When we do not even need a change of variables

 \section{When we do not even need a change of variables}

 As we previously discussed, the linear change of variables $x \leftarrow Mx$ is necessary to obtain a Khachiyan type hierarchy among the variables.
-Nevertheless, in this section we show a natural SDP in which large variables occur even without a change of variables; more precisely, the SDP is in the form of \eqref{problem-sdpprime}.
-For completeness, we also revisit the example from \cite{o2017sos}, and show that the SDP therein is also in the regular form of \eqref{problem-sdpprime}.
+Nevertheless, in this section we show a natural SDP in which a Khachiyan type hierarchy occurs even without a change of variables; more precisely, the SDP is in the form of \eqref{problem-sdpprime}.
+For completeness, we also revisit O' Donnell's example from \cite{o2017sos}, and show that the SDP therein is also in the regular form of \eqref{problem-sdpprime}.